J. Cafesin’s

 “Whoa, you a kid genius or what?”

-I laugh, trying to look chill after being marked ‘different.’
+I flash a smug grin, trying to look chill after being marked ‘different.’
 Again.
 “No. My mom got me into school early.
 She needed childcare.
 And I skipped a couple grades because my scores were good.
 Anyway, I’m probably not that much younger than you.
 You’re a freshman too, right?”

 I text my mom I’m going to be home late on the way to Biochem.
-She’d left a message on the fridge monitor this morning: Pollo y Arroz for dinner, complete with a sombrero on the P. I don’t want her to hassle making the meal if I’m not there to share it with her.
+I don’t want her to hassle making dinner if I’m not there to share it with her.
+Use a factitious newly formed chemistry ‘study group’ as my excuse.
+She’ll be thrilled I’m finally integrating, which, according to her, my father never did.

 Chapter 4